oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

 ## Task 6: Verify the Deployment Status

-1. Naviagte to OCI's Container Registry and verify that the container image with the tag (as specified in the IMAGE_VERSION variable) has been created and pushed to the registry
+1. Navigate to OCI's Container Registry and verify that the container image with the tag (as specified in the IMAGE_VERSION variable) has been created and pushed to the registry

   ![OCIR](images/status3.png)